Saltar navegación

 Criterios de selección

 Priority will be given to programs that assist job training in industries highlighted in the Marco para el crecimiento.
 Priority should also be given to youth training in trades or employment sectors that are in high demand within your community.
-Download the 2025 Youth Job Training Guidelines for more information on program requirements.
 Key considerations include:

 • Formación para el empleo en los servicios públicos - incluida la asistencia para aumentar la autosuficiencia, la alfabetización, la redacción de currículos, la preparación para el empleo o la formación de los estudiantes en un campo o habilidad concretos cuando no exista un vínculo con un puesto o empresa específicos.